 You will most likely feel comfortable and have enough space in the folding kayak or canoe, but always read the information the manufacturers have given you.
 A small number of people who are giving reviews have told us that if you are a bigger person, you may feel squeezed.
 But this is not a problem that has occurred often.
 A solution is to always buy a folding kayak that is a little bit larger than what you first considered.

 The lifespan of this type of yaks is said to be based on the amount of time you use it.
 If you use it often, that means you fold it often.
-And it is said that foldable kayaks have a lifespan of a certain amount of folds and unfolds.
+And foldable kayaks have a lifespan of a certain amount of folds and unfolds.
 If you want to know why is that, it’s because the creases tend to weaken during each fold, similar to when we fold and unfold a boat from the same piece of paper.
 The number, of course, is not small and it’s usually mentioned in the information about the item.

 Ease Of Use